gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_6_send_wifi_commands.md

 [Get Version]({% link specs/http.md %}#commands-quick-reference).
 This should be the first command you send after connecting.

+{% warning %}
-{% warning It is imperative to know the Open GoPro version that the connected camera supports as setting values, endpoints, and more differ between versions %}
+It is imperative to know the Open GoPro version that the connected camera supports as setting values, endpoints, and more differ between versions
+{% endwarning %}

 Let's build the endpoint first send the Keep Alive signal: